awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 + `--source-identifier`

 **Example**
-The following example adds the source identifier `mysqldb` to the `myrdseventsubscription.` subscription\.
+The following example adds the source identifier `mysqldb` to the `myrdseventsubscription` subscription\.
 For Linux, OS X, or Unix:

 ```